Zarina Diyas: 2015: Great start, second-half slump

 Prior to Wimbledon, Diyas was defeated by lower-ranked players in two warm-up tournaments, losing to 129th-ranked Sachia Vickery at the Nottingham Open and to 146th-ranked Johanna Konta at the Eastbourne International.
 Diyas, however, reached the round of 16 at Birmingham by defeating Kateryna Bondarenko in straight sets and through the withdrawal of Victoria Azarenka.
 Diyas subsequently lost to 12th-ranked Karolína Plíšková.
 Despite the slow start on grass that left her unseeded at Wimbledon, Diyas managed to advance to the fourth round for the second consecutive year.
 She beat 24th seed Flavia Pennetta, qualifier Aliaksandra Sasnovich and 14th seed Andrea Petkovic.
 However, her stealthy run at Wimbledon was ended by the fourth seed Sharapova.

 Her hardcourt season, did not go as well as her performance on grass.
 Diyas failed to win in all her pre-US Open tournaments.
 At Washington, Diyas had to retire against Lauren Davis after trailing a set and 2–1 down.
 She lost to lucky loser Julia Görges at the Canadian Open, to Venus Williams at the Cincinnati Open and to Irina-Camelia Begu at the Connecticut Open – all in the first round.
-In the first round of the US Open, Diyas was defeated by Polona Hercog.
-This meant that she failed to repeat her third-round appearance from the previous year.
+In the first round of the US Open, Diyas was defeated by Polona Hercog, so she failed to repeat her third-round appearance from the previous year.

-By the end of the year, she was still not doing well.
 At the Japan Women's Open, she defeated Kiki Bertens in the first round, her last win of the 2015 season.
 In the second round, she lost to Magda Linette.
-In her next three tournaments, she lost in the first round to Madison Brengle at the Pan Pacific Open, to Irina-Camelia Begu at the Wuhan Open and to Monica Puig at the China Open.
-Diyas finished the year ranked world No. 52.
+In her next three tournaments, she suffered first-round losses, to Madison Brengle at the Pan Pacific Open, to Irina-Camelia Begu at the Wuhan Open and to Monica Puig at the China Open.
+Diyas finished the year ranked No. 52.